camchambers/react-to-do/README.md

 * npm

 ## How to Run
 * Change into the project directory
-* Download dependencies using the command "npm install"
+* Download dependencies using "npm install"
 * Run the app using "npm start"